benMcChesney/Open-Frameworks-Tutorials/README.md

 02_Animator
 1 ) allocate each FBO
 2 ) on mousePressed draw into FBO
-3 ) add ofxUI and to make some fun sliders and stuff
+3 ) add ofxGui and to make some fun sliders and stuff

 03_Particles
 1) create particles from a loaded image